yeshwanthlm/AWS-RDS-Terraform/README.md

-# AWS-VPC-Landing-Zone-Terraform
+# AWS-RDS-Terraform
-AWS VPC Landing Zone Terraform Repo
+AWS RDS Instance with read-replica using Terraform

 ### Architecture: